jflamy/owlcms4/src/main/markdown/docs/Heroku.md

 # Deploy OWLCMS on Heroku

 Heroku is a cloud service provider that provides an attractive free (0$) pricing plan for running programs like OWLCMS.
-When running on Heroku you only need a good Internet connection, and you do not need to configure a primary laptop.
+The installation process for Heroku is extremely simple and there is nothing whatsoever that needs to be installed on any of the laptops other than a browser.

-The installation process for Heroku has been completely redone, and is now extremely simple -- there is nothing whatsoever that needs to be installed on any of the laptops other than a browser.
+The free tier is fine for running club or regional competitions with about 50 athletes.
+For larger competitions, you can run a meet for less than 10$ per day, see the [large competition instructions](HerokuLarge).

 **1. Create a free Heroku Account**